smirarab/ASTRAL/astral-tutorial.md

 java -jar ../astral.5.6.3.jar -i song_mammals.424.gene.tre -b bs-files
 ```

+This will run 100 replicates of bootstrapping in addition to one run of ASTRAL on the main trees.

+#### Input

-This will run 100 replicates of bootstrapping.
-The argument after `-i` (here `song_mammals.424.gene.tre`) contains all the maximum likelihood gene trees (just like the case where bootstrapping was not used).
-The `-b` option tells ASTRAL that bootstrapping needs to be performed.
-Following `-b` is the name of a file (here `bs-files`) that contains the location of gene tree bootstrap files, one line per gene.
-For example, the first line is `424genes/100/raxmlboot.gtrgamma/RAxML_bootstrap.allbs`, which tells ASTRAL that the gene tree bootstrap replicates of the first gene can be found in a file called `424genes/100/raxmlboot.gtrgamma/RAxML_bootstrap.allbs`.
+* The argument after `-i` (here `song_mammals.424.gene.tre`) contains all the maximum likelihood gene trees (just like the case where bootstrapping was not used).
+* The `-b` option tells ASTRAL that bootstrapping needs to be performed.
+Following `-b` is the name of a file (here `bs-files`) that contains the **file path** of gene tree bootstrap files, one line per gene.
+Thus, the input file is **not** a file full of trees.
+It's a file full of paths of files full of trees.
+    * For example, the first line is `424genes/100/raxmlboot.gtrgamma/RAxML_bootstrap.allbs`, which tells ASTRAL that the gene tree bootstrap replicates of the first gene can be found in a file called `424genes/100/raxmlboot.gtrgamma/RAxML_bootstrap.allbs`.
+In this case, `bs-files` has 424 lines (the number of genes) and each file named in `bs-files` has 100 trees (the number of bootstrap replicates).

+#### Output

+The output of multi-locus bootstrapping is:

+1. 100 bootstrapped replicate trees; each tree is the result of running ASTRAL on a set of bootstrap gene trees (one per gene).
+2. A greedy consensus of the 100 bootstrapped replicate trees; this tree has support values drawn on branches based on the bootstrap replicate trees.
+Support values show the percentage of bootstrap replicates that contain a branch.
+3. The “main” ASTRAL tree; this is the results of running ASTRAL on the `best_ml` input gene trees.
+This main tree also includes support values, which are again drawn based on the 100 bootstrap replicate trees.

+**Note**: Support values are
+- shown as branch length (i.e., after a colon sign) and
+- shown as percentages (as opposed to local posterior probabilities that are shown as a number between 0 and 1).

+As ASTRAL performs bootstrapping, it continually outputs the bootstrapped ASTRAL tree for each replicate.
+So, if the number of replicates is set to 100, it first outputs 100 trees.
+Then, it outputs a greedy consensus of all the 100 bootstrapped trees (with support drawn on branches).
+Finally, it performs the main analysis (i.e., on trees provided using `-i` option) and draws branch support on this main tree using the bootstrap replicates.
+Therefore, in this example, the output file will include 102 trees.

+**What to use:** The most important tree is the tree outputted at the end; this is the ASTRAL tree on main input trees, with support values drawn based on bootstrap replicates.
+Our [analyses](https://academic.oup.com/sysbio/article-lookup/doi/10.1093/sysbio/syu063) have shown this tree to be better than the consensus tree in most cases.

+#### Number of replicates

 By default, ASTRAL performs 100 bootstrap replicates, but the `-r` option can be used to perform any number of replicates.
+**Note:**  when no `-r` is given, ASTRAL only performs 100 replicates regardless of the number of replicates in your bootstrapped gene trees.
 For example,

 ```
 java -jar ../astral.5.6.3.jar -i song_mammals.424.gene.tre -b bs-files -r 150
 ```

 will do 150 replicates.
 Note that your input gene tree bootstrap files need to have enough bootstrap replicates for the number of replicates requested using `-r`.
 For example, if you have `-r 150`, each file listed in `bs-files` should contain at least 150 bootstrap replicates.

 #### Gene+site resampling:
 ASTRAL performs site-only resampling by default (see [Seo, 2008](http://www.ncbi.nlm.nih.gov/pubmed/18281270)).
 ASTRAL can also perform gene+site resampling, which can be activated with the `-g` option: